AlanD20/create-stack/README.md

 # Create-Stack CLI Boilerplate Generator

-Create-Stack is a CLI application that generates boilerplate for web application.
+Create-Stack is a CLI application that allows you to Easily start building web application by generates boilerplate and pre-configured setup.
 Currently, it supports client and server side projects for web application.

 ## Server Side Project

-- Nodejs + Expressjs + Prisma With Typescript.
+- Nodejs + Expressjs + Prisma *(Optional)* With Typescript.
-- Lodash + PM2.
+- Lodash + PM2 *(Optional)*.
 - Prettier Script to format.
-- Docker compose template for Node app + MySQL + Adminer.
+- *(Optional)* Docker compose template for Node app + MySQL + Adminer.
 - Rollup or tsup.

 ## Client Side Project